 - a.
-Usually normal or slightly shortened - b.
-May be prolonged greater than 0.20 seconds depending on the prematurity of the complex - c.
+Usually normal or slightly shortened - May be prolonged greater than 0.20 seconds depending on the prematurity of the complex if AV node is not fully repolarized when beat arises - c.
 Differs from underlying rhythm - d.
 Not measurable if P is buried in previous T